mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Centralization is not a binary condition: a function might be vulnerable to it to various degrees.
 For example, a function that effectively uses federation ({{federation}}) to enable easy switching between instances might have still be at risk of centralization, but not as great as one that had a single, proprietary provider.
 Some centralization risk is mitigated so effectively that they are not commonly perceived as being centralized at all.

-Centralization also has many potential sources.
-A single function might be subject to many forms of centralization, due to technical, political, economic, social, and even cognitive factors.

-The forms of centralization that this document discusses are primarily economic and political -- for example, one company (or a cartel of them) capturing a function, or a country being able to control how a function is supplied in another jurisdiction.
+Engineers are most familiar with technical centralization; for example, a machine or network link being a single point of failure for the provision of a function.
+This document does not discuss that form of centralization.
+Rather, it is concerned with economic and political centralization; for example, one company (or a cartel of them) capturing a function, or a country being able to control how a function is supplied in another jurisdiction.
+A failure because of a cut cable, power outage, or failed server is well-understood by the technical community, and qualitatively different from the issues encountered when a core Internet function has a political or economic gatekeeper.

 While legal constraints on the Internet within a single jurisdiction are of natural concern to the Internet community, they are not considered as centralization by this document.

-These forms of centralization can be driven by many factors, such as the strategies of Internet-focused businesses, government policies and regulation, Intellectual Property, and inherent forces like network effects.

-Centralization can also be technical; for example, a machine or network link being a single point of failure for the provision of a function.
-While an important factor in protocol design, this form of centralization is relatively well-understood by the technical community and therefore is not addressed by this document.
-A failure because of a cut cable, power outage, or failed server is qualitatively different from the issues encountered when a core Internet function has a gatekeeper.

 ## Centralization Can Be Harmful {#why}